 Jack Sidnell

 Jack Sidnell has conducted field research in the Caribbean, Vietnam, India and North America.
 His interests centre on the intersection of language structure, social interaction and reflexive reanalysis.
-His current research examines interlocutor reference (i.e., reference to speaker and hearer) in Vietnamese in both contemporary urban speech communities and across historical contexts.
-This study poses a set of broad theoretical questions concerning the semiotic mediation of social relations and the consequences of linguistic diversity for social life.
+This set of concerns comes together in a current study of language reform and revolutionary politics in 20th century Vietnam.

 Education